 Feeding Feeding during calving season holds one of the highest potential predation risk areas.
-Wolves are keen on recognizing vulnerability in potential prey, and quickly learn to take advantage of any patterns in livestock management that create a window for increased prey or cattle vulnerability.
+Wolves are keen on recognizing vulnerability in potential prey and quickly learn to take advantage of any patterns in livestock management that create a window for increased prey or cattle vulnerability.

-The combination of having a rider pick up the calves and evening feeding has proven to be a very successful strategy in reducing potential for conflict.
+The combination of having a rider pick up the calves and evening feeding has proven to be a very successful strategy in reducing the potential for conflict.

-HAZING: Hazing that does not have the potential to harm a wolf (non-injurious) is currently allowed Colorado.
+HAZING: Hazing that does not have the potential to harm a wolf (non-injurious) is currently allowed in Colorado.
 Using airhorns or other noisemakers and lights may be effective in deterring a potential threat.
-Any hazing should be done ONLY if wolves are in the cattle OR if stopped just outside the fence line and eyeing the cattle.
+ONLY haze if wolves are in the cattle OR stopped just outside the fence line and eyeing the cattle.
 If wolves are simply passing by, leave them alone.
 For hazing to be effective, wolves must associate the mental discomfort directly with the cattle.
-Once the wolves start to move out and away from the cattle, any hazing pressure should be released.
+Once the wolves start to move out and away from the cattle, release all hazing pressure.

 Tools Turbo Fladry, Foxlights, and RAG boxes (if available) may provide effective though short-term protections.
 And in more extensive pastures, some of these tools may not be reasonable to use due to costs, terrain, and/or miles needed to be covered.

 Turbo Fladry has been shown to be the most effective of these tools.
 Fladry wire needs to be HOT (you want to provide more than a minor sting) to be fully effective and help ensure a longer duration of effectiveness.